-5.14.2 VFR Lost Communications.
+5.14.2 VFR LOST COMMUNICATIONS.

 - 1. Fixed-wing aircraft shall enter the pattern at the initial, rock wings or blink landing/navigation lights while flying down the active runway at break altitude.
 Aircraft may also enter the pattern via High Key.
 Tower will use light gun signals as specified in the DoD FLIP planning document. - 2.
-Helicopters shall make a standard entry to the field using the Solomon's Bridge Arrival, paragraph 9.5.1.1 and while flashing landing lights, proceed to the NAWC pad via the last known traffic pattern.
-If lost communications occur after entering the Class D airspace, proceed via last clearance.
-If clearance to cross a runway approach corridor was not received, hold short as depicted in Illustrations 3 and 4.
+Rotary-wing aircraft. - a.
+If operating in the East, South, or West Helo Op Areas, make a standard entry to the field using the Solomons Bridge Arrival, paragraph 9.5.1.1, and, while flashing landing lights, proceed to the B/E pad via taxiway E. Do not cross the extended centerline of runway 14-32.
 Tower will use light gun signals as specified in the DoD FLIP planning document.